david-fong/okiidoku/README.md

 For usage instructions, see the readmes in the [cpp](./cpp/readme.md) and [rust](./rust/readme.md) directories.

 I work on this project for fun.
-My goal is to do my best with my own mind only.
-In other words, I do it for the same reason I used to like solving sudoku puzzles.
-I am not at all an experienced C++ or rust programmer, so I'm also using this project as a way to learn those languages.
+I want to come up with things without referencing other peoples' work.
+I am not at all an experienced C++ or rust programmer; I'm learning as I go.
+Feedback and suggestions on how to improve my usage of C++ and Rust are very welcome (but please be gentle if you can).

 ## But y u no solve tho